A fast-moving wildfire spreads north of Los Angeles, forcing evacuations

 Fueled by strong winds and low humidity, the so-called Post Fire exploded overnight.
 It spread into Ventura County to the west, burning 2,000 acres there, largely in the Los Padres National Forest, LAist reported.

-Complicating firefighting efforts, strong winds that had picked up on Sunday were expected to last until Monday.
-Wind gusts had reached 55 mph in the region and were forecast to reach up to 70 mph later in the day, the National Weather Service said around noon.
+Complicating firefighting efforts, strong winds that had picked up on Sunday were expected to last until at least Monday.
+Wind gusts had reached 55 mph in the region and were forecast to reach up to 70 mph at night, the National Weather Service said Sunday afternoon, before decreasing throughout Monday.

+"Conditions will be favorable for rapid rates of fire growth and spread, especially [Sunday night]," the NWS said.

 Evacuation orders were in place for Hungry Valley Park — where state park officials evacuated some 1,200 people — and Pyramid Lake, which has been closed.